mikl0906/TeklaAPIExtensions/README.md

 </ItemGroup>
 ```

-The packages is combiled against different versions of Tekla.Structures packages
+The packages is combiled against different versions of Tekla.Structures packages.
+Users must select the package version to be the same as the Tekla API version they use.

 | Tekla version | Valid package version |
 | ---|---|